pjs90317/Hwk3/Homework3PJS.md

 households and low income households than the comparative gaps for individuals.

-I would like to try to get the algorithm to predict at rates about 0.5 for the higher k values.
+I would like to try to get the algorithm to predict at rates at or above 0.5 for the higher k values.
 Initially I thought it would be best to include a very different variable, such as linguistic isolation.
 Linguistic isolation is the term used to describe homes in which no one over the age of 14 spoke only English or spoke another language and English “very well”.
 My assumption is that respondents in these households would generally live near and around each other, to ensure they are in a community in which they can interact and communicate with clearly and easily.
 However, including this variable reduced the predictive performance of the algorithm at all levels of k, by an average of 3.6% (k = 1 by 4.5%).

 This result was surprising at first though upon reflection, two issues came to mind.
 The first is that the variable Linguistic Isolation is not